top of page

 Do you have a day rate for school visits?

-Yes, my day rate is £300 including all activiteis on the 'Ancient ways' experiance.
-Archery has a small additioinal cost.
+Yes, our day rate is £350 including all activiteis on the 'Ancient ways' experiance.
 Travel costs are not included in my day rate.